-Of course, the U.S. Navy did file a patent for a “room remperature” superconductor just over a year ago, but it’s not clear from the patent whether they used the “Not 0ºK” definition of room temperature or the popular press definition of about 77ºF.
+Of course, the U.S. Navy did file a patent for a “room remperature” superconductor just over two years ago, but it’s not clear from the patent whether they used the “Not 0ºK” definition of room temperature or the popular press definition of about 77ºF.

 It makes sense, though, that barring low temperature, some other extreme would be needed to achieve the effect.
 Nature just seems to work like that, whether it’s extremely low temperatures or very high pressures required to create superconductivity, or the extreme gravity and energy conversion required to create that other holy grail so beloved of alchemy: transmutation of matter, specifically turning lead into gold.

 Ah, yes.
 If those alchemists only knew that every star was constantly transmuting elements every second of every day strictly through the power of enormous gravity and pressure — hydrogen to helium and so on, right down to iron — then who knows.
 One of them might have managed fusion centuries ago.